www-Ye/Time-R1/README.md

     Before training, you need to preprocess the video data.

     ```bash
-    python pre_process_video.py
+    bash preprocess_video.sh
     ```
     Specify the path to the Charades-STA dataset (video files, annotations, etc.).
-See the `dataset/` directory for an example structure you should follow.

 2.  **GRPO Training:**